 Important Terms to Know

-Financial power of attorney and healthcare power of attorney are often referred to in the more general sense as a durable power of attorney.
+Financial and healthcare power of attorney are often referred to in the more general sense as a durable power of attorney.
 The “durable” designation means that the power of attorney remains in effect despite your incapacity.
 An ordinary or general power of attorney would expire if you become mentally incapacitated.

 If a durable power only comes into effect when the principal (person granting the power of attorney) becomes incapacitated, this is referred to as a springing power of attorney.